 As a result, Aura was assaulted by Dionysus, tormented, and driven mad.
 At some point, Aura gave birth to twins from the earlier assault by Dionysus and after she ate one, the second was rescued by none other than Artemis.

 The child was named Iacchus, and became a loyal attendant to the harvest goddess, Demeter; he reportedly played a vital role in commencing the Eleusinian Mysteries, when sacred rites in honor of Demeter were annually performed on Eleusis.

-Who were Ophion and Eurynome?
+Who Were Ophion and Eurynome?

 Ophion and Eurynome were, following a cosmogony penned by Greek thinker Pherecydes of Syros sometime in 540 BCE, Greek Titans that ruled the Earth prior to the ascension of Cronus and Rhea.

-In this variation on Greek mythology, Ophion and Eurynome were presumed to be the eldest children of Gaia and Uranus, though their true origin is not explicitly stated.
+In this variation of Greek mythology, Ophion and Eurynome were presumed to be the eldest children of Gaia and Uranus, though their true origin is not explicitly stated.
 This would make them an additional two to the original twelve Titans.

-Additionally, the pair did reside from Mount Olympus, much like the familiar Olympian gods.
+Additionally, the pair did reside on Mount Olympus, much like the familiar Olympian gods.
 As Pherecydes recalls, Ophion and Eurynome were cast into Tartarus – or into Oceanus – by Cronus and Rhea who, according to the Greek poet Lycophron, was excellent at wrestling.

-Outside of the largely missing accounts from Pherecydes, Ophion and Eurynome are not generally mentioned in the rest of Greek mythology.
+Outside of the largely missing accounts from Pherecydes, Ophion, and Eurynome are not generally mentioned in the rest of Greek mythology.
 Nonnus of Panopolis, a Greek epic poet during Rome’s imperial era, does refer to the couple through Hera in his 5th century AD epic poem, Dionysiaca, having the goddess imply that both Ophion and Eurynome resided in the depths of the ocean.